FaserF/hassio-addons/netboot-xyz/README.md

 You can [open an issue here][issue] GitHub.
 Please keep in mind, that this software is only tested on armv7 running on a Raspberry Pi 4.

+### Known issues
+1. Directly after the PXE boot the boot will run into multiple timeouts - That is because it is trying to use the router IP Adress, dont know why<br />
+2. Changes to boot.cfg seem to be ignored by netboot.xyz .
+It will always use the default config.
+3. Editing a file over the netboot.xyz webapp will result in an permission error/loop.

 ## Authors & contributors